WarrG3X/dobot-rl/README.md

 #To show available flags/options
 python -m dobot_rl.scripts.run_policy --help
 ```
+**Note - Ensure that the gripper is sideways with respect to the arm.
+Also preferably use a soft object (like Foam/Sponge) for the PickAndPlace task.
+Using hard objects is not recommended as the policy is not perfect and in some cases the arm tries to push into the object which can damage the arm.
+The most crucial part for the task to be succesfully executed is mapping from the sim to the real world, which is described [below](#mapping).**

 ## Documentation
-This section describes each of the aspects of the project in detail.
+This section describes each aspect of the project in detail.

-### Dobot Controller
+### DobotController
 The ``DobotController`` class in ``dobot_controller.py`` is used to interface with the arm.

+### Mapping

+### Run Policy